Life insurance for renters

 What are the advantages of life insurance for renters?

-• Peace of mind that the rent can be covered, and your family won’t lose their home if the worst should happen.
+• Peace of mind that the rent can be covered, and your family won’t lose their home if the worst happens.

-• It’s a way for you to leave your loved ones a small inheritance, even if you don’t own a home of your own.
+• It’s a way for you to leave your loved ones an inheritance if you die during the policy term.

 • Whole of life cover could be used to pay your funeral expenses, relieving family or friends of the financial burden.